StatStud/track-my-week/archetypes/default.md

 ### Am I were I wished older me would be by now?

-### On a scale between 1 (mindless consumer zombie) and 10 (da Vinci of technology), how much have I used technology for my benefit, rather than it using me?
+### On a scale between 1 (mindless consumer zombie) and 10 (da Vinci of technology), excluding 7, how much have I used technology for my benefit, rather than it using me?

 ### What is my total screen time?
 What is the screen time distribution?